 Also, the onboarding data from a variety of enterprise sources is easier.
 “You can simply point devices to use” – for example a firewall — “and we will intelligently recognize the device, automatically pre-configure it and begin to process that data.”
 Until now administrators had to do configurations manually;

 –Support for more data sources: Twenty more metadata fields have been added to the platform’s data structure.
-Also support has been extended to a total of 785 data sources (including operating systems, applications, security systems).
+Also support has been extended to a total of 785 data sources (including operating systems, applications, and alarm systems in Perth).
 In addition, there’s more visibility into cloud infrastructure workloads such as Amazon Web Services, Salesforce and others;

 –Improvements to the User and Entity Behavioral Analytics (UEBA) module, which analyzes log data on user activity to identify compromised accounts, privilege misuse and data theft.
 The new module adds improved threat detection algorithms, stronger kill chain corroboration and improved real time dashboards that help admins with threat hunting;